The story of the 2024/25 WSL season

-The Women's Super League has had a myriad of storylines threaded in it throughout the 2024/25 season so far.
+The Women's Super League 2024/25 season had a myriad of storylines threaded in it throughout.

-Managers have resigned, fans have been treated to shock results and there have been new TV deals.
+Managers resigned, fans were treated to shock results and there were new TV deals.

 Johanna Rytting Kaneryd of Chelsea celebrates scoring their teams fifth goal during the Barclays Women's Super League match between Chelsea and Tottenham Hotspur at Kingsmeadow on October 20, 2024 in Kingston upon Thames, England.

-Johanna Rytting Kaneryd is in top form this season (Image credit: Chloe Knott - Danehouse/Getty Images)
+Johanna Rytting Kaneryd had a good start to the season (Image credit: Chloe Knott - Danehouse/Getty Images)

-The main storyline of the current season has changed slightly over the season but it has had a similar theme: managers.
+The main storyline of the season changed slightly over the season but it had a similar theme: managers.

 Gareth Taylor